krisb/jekyll-template/README.md

 Additionally, you can override and add additional values on a per page or post basis by adding variables into the front matter.
 Support for the following is baked in:

 * last_updated - will render updated date as well as original post date
+* superseded - reference to a another post url

 The following enhancements are baked in and enabled if you provide the configuration required.